-Public input was sought by inviting residents to participate through Be Heard Boulder, six basin-specific meetings, and several in-person meetings (e.g., National Night Out, Duck Race, Hometown Festival, Farmer's Market), as well as input from the Community Working Group and WRAB members, to confirm the criteria of greatest importance.
+Public input was sought by inviting residents to participate through Be Heard Boulder, six basin-specific meetings, and several in-person meetings (e.g., National Night Out, Duck Race, Hometown Festival, Farmers Market), as well as input from the Community Working Group and WRAB members, to confirm the criteria of greatest importance.
 In total, about 90 people participated in a ranking exercise to provide input on the criteria: this included 18 Spanish-speaking public; 55 English-speaking public, four WRAB members, and 12 CWG members.

-Project prioritization criteria are shown in Figure 10.2.
+The initial project prioritization criteria evaluated as part of this exercise are shown in Figure 10.2.
 The addition of racial equity considerations, as described in Boulder's Racial Equity Plan, to project prioritization metrics is one of the primary objectives of this Master Plan update.
-The methodologies of the past used a "losses avoided" approach to calculate project benefits resulting in Benefit/Cost ratios that typically favor projects in areas with the highest property values as opposed to where the life safety risk and community needs are highest.
+The methodologies of the past used a "losses avoided" approach to calculate project benefits resulting in benefit/cost ratios that typically favor projects in areas with the highest property values as opposed to where the life safety risk and community needs are highest.